carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

 .. option:: --dump-input <mode>

   Dump input to stderr, adding annotations representing currently enabled diagnostics.
-Do this either 'always', on 'fail', or 'never'.
+Do this either 'always', on 'fail' (default), or 'never'.
   Specify 'help' to explain the dump format and quit.

-.. option:: --dump-input-on-failure

-  When the check fails, dump all of the original input.
-This option is deprecated in favor of `--dump-input=fail`.

 .. option:: --enable-var-scope